 By Dr Louise Eggleton, Dentolegal Consultant

-- Contact Dental Protection at the earliest opportunity to ensure we can help support and guide you through any complaints, claims or regulatory challenges that which may have been triggered by the additional pressure of providing dental care during the COVID-19 pandemic.
+- Contact Dental Protection at the earliest opportunity to ensure we can support and guide you through any complaints, claims or regulatory challenges that may have been triggered by the additional pressure of providing dental care during the COVID-19 pandemic.

 - You are not alone – Dental Protection understands the serious pressures dental professionals have faced during this time.
 We offer confidential counselling services from independent professional providers at no additional cost, as part of your membership benefits.
 Please contact us for more information.